halchester/Typescript-basic-design-patterns/README.md

 ## About this repo

 This is for those who are trying to get started with typescipt.
 It is a simple sorting algorithm(bubble sort).
 If typescipt files confuses you, then you should check out the python implementation of bubble sort if you're coming from python background.
 In this repo, I implmented the algorithm for arrays of numbers, string and linear linked list mainly focusing on design patterns.
+You can ignore the build folder.

 ### Design Patterns on classes in Typescript and getting started